monastri/monastri.github.io/quotes.md

 So if bamboozlement, insider-shorthand and journal gatekeeping are wrong, what's really at fault?
 Pinker’s answer is two-pronged: the self-conscious style, and the curse of knowledge.
 The latter I’ve covered in previous posts, so the summary below concentrates on the former.

-First, Thomas and Turner on how to understand writing styles -- this is a summary from [my own post](), since Pinker uses a lot of words:
+First, Thomas and Turner on how to understand writing styles:

 ```markdown
 Every style of writing, quoting Francis-Noel Thomas and Mark Turner’s book *Clear and Simple